Uber engineering is mammoth. Studying and understanding it can prove quite helpful if you are venturing into building your own business or product.

-If I have to breakdown Uber engineering in the most simplistic way, I would probably include the following pieces:
+If we have to breakdown Uber engineering in the most simplistic way, we would probably include the following pieces:

 - A user-facing mobile app on iOS and Android

 - An all-powerful backend system